 Does it block stains well?

 One of the reasons I use this product on cabinets is because it blocks stains and tannin bleed really well.
 However, it won't block marker.
 For that, you'll have to spot prime with oil primer.
 I keep a spray can handy.

 I know white shellac primer is supposed to be excellent for priming smoke stains, but I haven't personally used it for that purpose.
 I do know that it works great for removing nasty odors if you prime walls with it.

 Where this product really shines is for priming oak cabinets.
-The super thin viscosity of the primer allows it to seep into the crevices of the wood grain easier to seal it.
-Cabinet doors look smoother and less grainy.
+The super-thin viscosity of the primer allows it to seep into the crevices of the wood grain easier to seal it.
+Cabinet doors will look smoother and less grainy.

 This primer dries hard and doesn't sand as easily as oil primer.
 Scuff sanding between coats with a sanding sponge is fine, but drips and imperfections in the primer are difficult to sand out without using an electric sander.

 When I spray cabinets, I apply two coats of this product, sanding in between coats with a fine-grit sanding sponge.
 The sanded surface comes out really smooth and bonds well with the paint I use.